Camplejs/Cample.js/README.md

 ## About

 Cample.js - typed javascript web framework for creating site UI.
-This framework is great for creating most of the various sites, due to its extensive functionality.
+Cample.js is great for creating most of the various sites, due to its extensive functionality.

+This framework supports component approach and reactivity without Virtual DOM.
+Also, for the convenience of working with components, Cample.js supports vanilla js operators, such as addition for example.

 Versions since 1.0.x are stable.

+## Important

+> As of version 2.0.0-beta.4, a new default component render method is introduced.
+This method is a work with the template tag, which is used to work with tables, style tags, etc. <a href="https://camplejs.github.io/documentation/cample.html">About</a>

 ## Features